Pemulwuy: In the arts and media

 In the 1980s the band Redgum composed a song about Pemulwuy entitled "Water and Stone".

-The first song on James Asher's 1996 new age album Feet in the Soil is entitled "Pemulwuy", and the last song is entitled "Pemulwuy Returns".
-Both feature didgeridoos.

 Australian composer Paul Jarman composed a choral work entitled Pemulwuy.
 It has become an Australian choral standard, and was performed by the Biralee Blokes in their victory in the ABC Choir of the Year 2006.

 In 1987 Weldons published Pemulwuy: The Rainbow Warrior by Eric Willmot, a best-selling novel providing a fictionalised account using early colonial documents as source.
 Matilda Media re-released the book in 1994.